 Well planned person-to-person engagement with the most affected residents supports their contribution to camp management strategies.

 Camp managers should produce a map of the camp including occupancy of flying-foxes over time and the location of any management activities.
-This map should be provided to DPIE.
-Examples of camp maps are provided in the camp management plan template.
+This map should be provided to the Department.
+Examples of camp maps are provided in the camp management plan template (DOC 6.3MB).

 Camp managers should keep records of the community engagement actions carried out in developing and carrying out camp management actions.